Motiur Rahman Rentu: Personal life

 Rentu married Moyna Rahman, and together they have two daughters.
 Now, his family lives in Paris, France.
 In 2003, Motiur Rahman Rentu left Bangladesh with his wife and two daughters.
 After spending a year in various countries across Europe, he settled permanently in Paris.
 This move was part of his efforts to escape the political turmoil and threats he faced in Bangladesh.

 Death

-Motiur Rahman Rentu died at the age of 53 on November 10, 2007, in Paris after battling lung cancer.
+Rentu died at the age of 53 on November 10, 2007, in Paris after battling lung cancer.
 He was laid to rest in Paris.